johnSjo/cgame/README.md

 ## Replacing functions

-The following functions need to be replaced to compile with Borland
+The following functions from the book need to be replaced to compile with Borland

 ```
 _int86() -> int86()